elwin212/music_recogn/README.md

 ## How to Use

-- Make sure the app has the permission to recoed the audio
+- Make sure the app has the permission to record the audio
-- Click the button to start listening
+- Click the button to start listening (4 seconds at least, by default I set up to 12 seconds)
-- It will search the database to find matching song
+- It will search the database to find the matching song

 ## Technologies Used